Disney Dining Plan Details

 - There are other dining plans you can add to a Disney Resort Hotel vacation package or DVC booking: the Quick-Service Dining Plan and the Deluxe Dining Plan.

-- Disney maintains an official list of 2018 Dining Plan participating restaurants and 2019 Dining Plan participating restaurants.
+- Disney maintains an official list of 2019 Dining Plan participating restaurants.
 Note that when the dining plans are first released, some restaurant agreements will not yet be final.
 Based on previous years’ experiences, additional restaurants will be added as contracts are finalized with independently-owned restaurants, especially in Disney Springs and Epcot World Showcase.
 The list is subject to change at any time.

 - Click here to read lots of great tips and tricks for maximizing your Dining Plan.